Yepoleb/gogdb/README.md

     # systemctl restart apache2

-## Gunicorn
+## Uvicorn

-Gunicorn is the default application server for GOG DB
+Uvicorn is the default application server for GOG DB, but any other ASGI server can be used.

 Install Gunicorn

-    # apt install gunicorn3
+    # apt install uvicorn

 Copy the systemd service file